konveyor/konveyor.github.io/content/Crane/Tools/CustomPlugIns.md

 date: 2022-04-14T15:22:29-06:00
 draft: false
 ---
-## Developing custom plugins

 This document covers how to write a plugin binary using crane-lib.
 It requires:

 1. Go to the development environment setup.
 (Optionally, an overview of the crane toolkit.)

-A binary plugin for crane-lib is meant to be a simple Go program in the following format:
+Create binary plugin for crane-lib as a simple Go program in the following format that will:
+Read an input from stdin.
+Call the `Run` function with the input object passed as unstructured.
+Print the return value of Run function on stdout.

 ```
 package main